beejjorgensen/bgpython/src/bgpython_chapter_0400_toolintro.md

    4. Write code and save it to that file
    5. Run your program from the command line

-3. **Carry out the Plane**: This is where we execute our plan.
+3. **Carry out the Plan**: This is where we execute our plan.
 We'll do that in the following sections.

 4. **Look Back**: We'll do this, below, as well.
 In future chapters,